 Blade and Edge Integrity

-On the surface, the Chapter seems to almost have it all, in terms of ergonomics.
-One-handed opening is king.
-The Chapter has that.
+On the surface, the Chapter seems to almost have it all in terms of ergonomics.
+One-handed opening is king, and the Chapter has that.
 A smooth, hand-sized handle is clutch.
 The Chapter does that too.
 The handle and open dimensions of the knife are in line with high performers.
-The handle is just .2 inches shorter than our Editors' Choice Benchmade Mini-Barrage and the overall length is only .4 inches shorter than the same.
+The handle is just .2 inches shorter than our Editor's Choice, and the overall length is only .4 inches shorter than the same.
 First, though, note the proportional difference.
-In comparing these two knives (one of which we've deemed to be nearly ideal), their respective handles are nearly the same length while their blades are quite different.
+In comparing these two knives (one of which we've deemed nearly ideal), their respective handles are nearly the same length while their blades are quite different.

 The James Brand held nothing back in constructing the Chapter.
-Our test model has a titanium frame, tight hinge, a brilliant frame lock, and torx head screws that join the entire thing.
+Our test model has a titanium frame, tight hinge, a brilliant frame lock, and Torx head screws that join the entire thing.
 We have never had to disassemble a pocket knife, but we sure like the idea of being able to do so.
-Riveted pocket knives work just fine, but The James Brand speaks right to our self-reliant sides with fully user-serviceable construction.
+Riveted pocket knives work fine, but The James Brand speaks right to our self-reliant sides with fully user-serviceable construction.